 Author’s response: Privacy for broadcast frames is a BPE feature, not a CPE feature.
 This this clause can be updated when BPE features are added.

 Rev 2: Updated to address comments in Denver F2F Tuesday (2024-03-12) PM2 session.

+Rev 3: Updated to address comments in Denver F2F Wednesday (2024-03-13) PM2 session.

 High level summary of the changes: